valentijn7/GoogleFloodHub-data-extractor/README.md

 # GoogleFloodHub-data-extractor

-This repository contains code to query the [Google FloodHub](https://sites.research.google/floods/l/0/0/3) (beta) API.
+This repository contains a script to query the [Google FloodHub](https://sites.research.google/floods/l/0/0/3) (beta) API.
 As of October 2024, the API is focused on real-time forecasts and grants access to data issued at the earliest in July of 2024.
 Later, this is expected to be complemented with historical data spanning several decades.

 When encountering a bug (or when the API itself is updated), please contact [toldenburg@rodekruis.nl](mailto:toldenburg@rodekruis.nl).